Christoph Probst: Early life

-Probst was born in Murnau am Staffelsee, Bavaria.
+Christoph Ananda Probst was born in Murnau am Staffelsee, Bavaria, on 6 November 1919.
 He grew up in a liberal, free-thinking household where cultural and religious tolerance were core values.
 His father, Hermann Probst, a private scholar and Sanskrit researcher, encouraged intellectual independence and spiritual openness in his two children, Christoph and Angelika.
-Christoph’s middle name Ananda, meaning “bliss” in Sanskrit, reflected these influences.
+Christoph’s middle name "Ananda" (Sanskrit: आनन्द ānanda), meaning “bliss”, reflected these influences.
 Hermann Probst fostered friendships with artists and intellectuals who were deemed by the Nazis to be "decadent" or "degenerate".
 Among the family's friends were Emil Nolde and Paul Klee.

-After Hermann’s first marriage with Christoph’s mother, Karin Katharina Kleeblatt, ended in separation, he married Elise Jaffée, who was Jewish.
+After Hermann's first marriage to Christoph's mother, Karin Katharina Kleeblatt, ended in separation, he married Elise Jaffée, who was Jewish.
 Christoph attended two boarding schools—Marquartstein and later Landheim Schondorf.
 At the latter, he met Alexander Schmorell, who became a close friend and would later introduce him to the White Rose circle.

 His sister Angelika later recalled that Christoph was deeply critical of Nazi ideology, particularly its violations of human dignity.
 Christoph's father died by suicide in 1936 after a period of severe depression.
 Christoph was deeply affected by the loss and described it in a letter as feeling "as if my head has been torn off.
 Though he did not explicitly link this event to his later political stance, the experience is considered formative in his growing skepticism toward authoritarian ideologies.